laravel/docs/validation.md

     'email' => 'exists:connection.staff,email'

+Instead of specifying the table name directly, you may specify the Eloquent model which should be used to determine the table name:

+    'user_id' => 'exists:App\User,id'

 If you would like to customize the query executed by the validation rule, you may use the `Rule` class to fluently define the rule.
 In this example, we'll also specify the validation rules as an array instead of using the `|` character to delimit them:

     use Illuminate\Validation\Rule;